calhockemeyer/chartjs-error-bars/README.md

 # Bar or Column Chart with Error Bars in Chart.js

-I updated the code from @ilyankou to make the error bars plugin for chartjs v3
+I updated the code from [ilyankou](https://github.com/ilyankou) to make the error bars plugin for chartjs v3

 ![Bar chart with any number of series](./error-bars.png)